StefanoChiodino/today-stefano-learned/content/posts/2020-04-22---Probability-can-be-subjective.md

 category: "Probability"
 tags:
   - "Probability"
-description: "If I flip a coin and look at the result in secret, being heads, then the chances that it's heads it's 100% for me, but 50% for everybody else."
 ---

 If I flip a coin and look at the result in secret, being heads, then the chances that it's heads it's 100% for me, but 50% for everybody else.